JohnDog3112/twr-wasm/docs/api/api-c-d2d.md

 getCanvasPropDouble, getCanvasPropString, setCanvasPropDouble, and setCanvasPropString allow you to change canvas properties by name.
 If the previous values type is either undefined, a string rather than a number, etc. then it will throw an error so ensure that you have your property names correct.

-d2d_load_image is not called like other instructions which rely on d2d_start_draw_sequence.
+d2d_load_image and it's variants are not called like other instructions which rely on d2d_start_draw_sequence.
 This means it always gets called immediately and doesn't queue up in or flush the instruction queue.
 This can cause some issues such as the example below.
 ~~~c title="Load Image Pitfall"
 #include "twr-draw2d.h"
 bool has_background = false;